oxfamamerica/django-media-explorer/README.md

 pip install django-media-explorer
 ```

-NOTE 1: If you do not use the above method to install this application then you will need to install these additional dependencies.
+NOTE 1: If you do not use the above method to install this application (for instnace if you install from the Git repo) then you will need to install these additional dependencies.

 ```
 pip install micawber==0.3.2